EmanuelSoda/ML_Homework/README.md

 # ML_Homework
-Homework ML POLIMI Bioinformatics for Computational Genomics
+This is an homework for Machine Learning courese of Bioinformatics for Computational Genomics master degree at POLIMI.